SAP/fundamental-ngx/NEW_COMPONENT.md

-# Implementing a new component for Fundamental NGX
+# Implementing a new component for Fundamental Library for Angular

 In this guide, we'll explore the library and documentation code base and create a new component of our own.
-[How to create a new Fundamental NGX component](https://www.youtube.com/watch?v=uN9WlsdspHg)
+[How to create a new Fundamental Library for Angular component](https://www.youtube.com/watch?v=uN9WlsdspHg)

 ### Code Base Structure